Printing Terms

 Printing Methods

-a means or tool for placing ink on paper.
+A means or tool for placing ink on paper.
 Most printing is done with a plate.
-The four main types of printing methods are relief, where words or images are raised above the surface of the plate; intaglio, where they are etched through the surface; plano- graphic, on the same plane as the surface; and stencil, or screen printing, cut below the plate surface.
-Words and images may also be “printed” electronically, using photocopiers and inkjet printers. see also electronic printing, intaglio, letterpress, lithography, offset, Plano graphic, plate, relief, screen printing, stencil, waterless printing, web press
+The four main types of printing methods are relief, intaglio, plano graphic and screen printing.
+Words and images may also be printed electronically using photocopiers and inkjet printers.
+See also electronic printing, intaglio, letterpress, lithography, offset, plano graphic, plate, relief, screen printing, stencil, waterless printing, web press.

 Process Colors

-the four process colors: magenta (process red), cyan (process blue), yellow, and black used to print four-color images. see also color separating, four-color process, subtractive colors
+The four process colors: cyan, magenta, yellow and black, used to print full color images.
+See also color separating, four-color process, subtractive colors

 Process Color

-The mechanical process of reproducing a full color image with the three primary subtractive color inks (CMYK/ Cyan, Magenta, Yellow and Black) and black.
+The mechanical process of reproducing a full color image with the 4 primary subtractive color inks - CMYK.
 When viewed under a loop, the individual color halftone dots can be seen in a process color image.

 Production Artist

-(Paste-up Artist) A skilled laborer who produces finished camera ready or plate ready artwork from the visual elements and instructions provided by the designer or client.
+A skilled laborer who prepares the files for the required printing process using artwork and instructions provided by the designer or client.

 Pt.